JSpeedie/cmp-tree/README.md

 `cmp-tree` using `heaptrack`.
 Again, to my surprise I found that `PathBuf`s and `Path`s were using a lot more memory than I thought they would.
 Not as much as `readdir`, but I already call `readdir` only once for every file across both directory trees.
-Perhaps if I switched `cmp-tree` to the aforemention alternative, directory-by-directory approach, I could simply print the output as each comparison is performed and then reuse *one* `PathBuf`/`Path` per thread, allowing me to remove the `first_path` and `second_path` members from the `FullFileComparison` struct.
+Perhaps if I switched `cmp-tree` to the aforementioned alternative, the directory-by-directory approach, I could simply print the output of each comparison as it is performed and then reuse *one* `PathBuf`/`Path` per thread, allowing me to remove the `first_path` and `second_path` members from the `FullFileComparison` struct.

-I also used `strace`, specifically with its `-r` flag to see how long my program was spending in each syscall it called.
+Finally, I also used `strace`, specifically with its `-r` flag to see how long my program was spending in each syscall it called.
 At the time that's what I thought the numbers added by the `-r` flag meant, but it turns out the `-r` just tells you the gap in time between the previous syscall and the one it is currently entering.
 These gaps can be helpful, but it's not what I was looking for.
-This misunderstanding led to me seeing nothing particularly out of the ordinary to me in the output of `strace` except for what I thought were a rare few 9x-slower-than-the-rest `statx()` calls (in retrospect, it's not clear these calls were slow at all!
-There may have just been a moderate delay between their calling and the previously called syscall).
-That said, it did seem strange to me that among the close to 1000 lines of output my original `strace -r` call generated, there were only 16 lines about `read()` when my program obviously spends a lot of time reading from files (when the directory trees contain lots of mostly-similar regular files, which the input I was giving it did).
+This misunderstanding led to me seeing nothing particularly out of the ordinary in the output of `strace` except for what I thought were a rare few 9x-slower-than-the-rest `statx()` calls.
+(In retrospect, it's not clear these calls were slow at all!
+There may have just been a moderate delay between their calling and the previously called syscall) That said, it did seem strange to me that among the close-to-1000-lines of output my original `strace -r` call generated, there were only 16 lines about `read()` when my program obviously spends a lot of time reading from files (when the directory trees contain lots of mostly-similar regular files, which the input I was giving it did).
 This made me think `strace` was not going to be helpful for me.
 I would later find out two things about calling `strace` that would change that opinion.
 First, I found out that the `-r` flag was not giving me the information I thought it was, and to actually get the amount of time each syscall took to complete, I needed to use the `-T` flag instead.
 Next, I found out that in order to get syscall info on all the threads created by my program I need to give `strace` an additional flag: `-ff`.
 Running `strace -ff -T` gave me 95,000 lines of output, **81,000** of which were `read()` calls!
 Now that seems more correct.
 I also found one `futex()` call that took 0.81 seconds to complete.
-I didn't know if that was unreasonable for that syscall, but I did know that the average syscall in the program took closer to 0.000004 seconds.
-All said and done, my main takeaways were (1) that perhaps I can play with the read size of my read calls in order to improve performance.
+I didn't know if that was an unreasonable length of time for that syscall, but I did know that the average syscall in the program took closer to 0.000004 seconds.
+All said and done, my main takeaways from using `strace` were (1) that perhaps I can play with the read size of my read calls in order to improve performance.
 81,000 out of 95,000 is a dominating presence from `read()`.
-Maybe that's fine, but perhaps the startup and finishing costs of the read syscall could be adding up needlessly, and fewer biggers reads could be a good idea.
-Further still, maybe the first read could read quite a small number of bytes (to quickly catch files that differ in the first few bytes) and increase the read size for following read calls we become increasing confident that the files will match.
+Maybe that's fine, but perhaps the startup and finishing costs of the `read()` syscall could be adding up needlessly, and fewer, bigger reads could be a good idea.
+Further still, maybe the first read could read quite a small number of bytes (to quickly catch files that differ in the first few bytes) and increase the read size for following read calls as we become increasing confident that the files will match.

-In short, I learned a lot about profiling and related tools such as `perf`, `heaptrack` and `strace`, but the direction to take my optimization in next isn't perfectly clear.
-Perhaps the best idea for optimization is at the moment is pipelining.
-This was something I hadn't heard much about prior to this profiling stint, but I recently learned that the producer-consumer model is a common approach for pipelining processing files.
+In short, I learned a lot about profiling and related tools such as `perf`, `heaptrack`, and `strace`.
+The direction to take my optimization in next, however, isn't perfectly clear.
+Perhaps the best idea for optimization I have at the moment is pipelining.
+This was something I hadn't heard much about prior to this profiling stint, but I recently learned that the producer-consumer multithreading model is a common approach for pipelining the processing of many files.
 Intuitively it could reduce the wait time each thread currently incurs when they attempt to read from a file before comparing the read contents.
 It would be a fair amount of work implementing it, but I think that's the next direction I'll take this project.
 I'm looking forward to it!
 Hopefully it pays off!

 &nbsp;